vprusso/vprusso.github.io/content/posts/antidist_conjecture.md

 - When \(n = 2, 3\), or \(4\), the RHS bound is \(0\), \(1/2\), or \(1/\sqrt{3}\) respectively, which are tight.

-- Unknown if it’s tight for \(n \geq 5).
+- Unknown if it’s tight for \(n \geq 5\).

-There is certainly as lot more that can be said on the topic, and I look forward to continuing to doing so in the future!
+There is certainly a lot more that can be said on the topic, and I look forward to continuing to doing so in the future!